From Redshift to Real Space: Combining Linear Theory With Neural Networks: Reconstruction techniques

-A neural network is generally defined as a computational model designed to predict targets from input data, using adjustable weights and biases that are fine-tuned by minimizing a loss function.
+An NN is generally defined as a computational model designed to predict targets from input data, using adjustable weights and biases that are fine-tuned by minimizing a loss function.
 To achieve this, we apply the autoencoder-based technique described in \cite{Ganeshaiah_Veena_2023} and \cite{Lilow_2024}, using a similar architecture with a few modifications.
 A detailed description of the neural network procedure can be found in \cite{Ganeshaiah_Veena_2023}; here, we summarize only the main concepts.